pnnl/building-energy-standards-data/README.md

 # Accessing the Database
 ## Locally
-The database can be access by either cloning this repository or by installing it using `pip` by running `pip install building-energy-standards-data`.
+The database can be accessed by either cloning this repository or by installing it using `pip` by running `pip install building-energy-standards-data`.
 To get started with the database, a quick start guide is provided [here](/docs/QuickStartGuide.md).

 ## Webservices
 Forthcoming!